codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 [Error]  The "CFBundleShortVersionString" key in the "ios/Codemagic_RN/Info.plist" file needs to specify a valid semver string, containing both a major and minor version (e.g. 1.3.2, 1.1).
 ```

-Solution is either change the value in **Info.plist** file to a semver string value which is not recommended, or the best option is to add **--targetBinaryVersion**  to the build/release command: **code-push-standalone release-react iOS ios --targetBinaryVersion 1.0.0**
+The solution is to either change the value in **Info.plist** file to a semver string value which is not recommended, or the best option is to add **--targetBinaryVersion**  to the build/release command: **code-push-standalone release-react iOS ios --targetBinaryVersion 1.0.0**